mkht/DSCR_Firefox/README.md

     + The default is `$true`
     + This option can be used in Firefox 60 or later.

++ [PSCredential] **Credential** (Optional):
+    + The credential for access to the installer on a remote source if needed.
+    + :warning: If you want to run the installation as specific user, you need to use `RunAsCredential` standard property.

 ### Examples
 + **Example 1**: Install Firefox 53.0.3 x64 japanese